 Although the younger son's request was very strange, the father gave his son what he asked and gave him his share.
 A few days later, the younger son gathered all his belongings and left his father's house and traveled to a faraway country.
+There, he wasted all his money with a prodigal living.

+and mandment

-There, he wasted all his money on a prodigal living.
-He did whatever he wanted away from his father thinking that he will be happier if he lived away from his father.
+He did whatever he wanted away from his father thinking that he would be happier if he lived away from his father.